Honestly, Do Narcissists Know They Are Narcissists?

 • They can use their partner as a social ladder rather than a valued person with whom to build a deep connection and trust.

-• Narcissists are manipulative and controlling in their relationships, often using gaslighting tactics to make their partner doubt their own reality and boundaries.
-Theheir partners languish in a state of confusion and helplessness, feeling trapped in the relationship.
+• Narcissists are manipulative and controlling, often using gaslighting and lying to make their partner doubt their own reality and boundaries.
+Their partners languish in confusion and helplessness, feeling trapped in the relationship.

 • They deliberately violate their partner’s boundaries, even after clear instructions not to, as they see themselves as entitled to whatever they want.
 They become angry or vitriolic when their partner tries to set limits, asserts their need for personal space, or mentions boundary overstepping.